 Carol Bradford began as the Tutoring Coordinator in September 2011.
-She is excited to be working in such a wonderful place!
-Carol is looking forward to working with parents, students and volunteer tutors.
 Prior to working at the Carnegie Center, Carol was an environmental educator with Bluegrass PRIDE.
 She is a certified teacher and taught kindergarten for three years before working at PRIDE.
-One of her favorite hobbies is reading!
-Carol lives with her husband and teenage daughter.
-Her son attends Vanderbilt University.
+Her favorite hobbies include reading and traveling.
+She is also learning to sew and taking Spanish classes.
+Carol has a bachelor‘s degree from Rhodes College and a graduate degree from University of Tennessee in Social Work.

 Originally from Indiana, Rachael Castetter graduated from Asbury University in May 2012 and started a summer AmeriCorps VISTA position as the Camp Carnegie Coordinator in early June.
 As her VISTA term was ending, the Carnegie Center was looking for a part- time Tutoring Associate, and she jumped at the chance to apply and continue working at one of her favorite places in the world.
 Rachael is thrilled to be working at the Carnegie Center gaining valuable professional experience while helping kids and having a blast at the same time!
 She is passionate about education, helping people, and all things literary, so she feels right at home at the Carnegie Center.